 CA Spectrumoffers many types of individual icons.
 The appearance of an individual icon is always based on the entity it represents in your network.

-Icon Types by Theme
+Icon Types by Device model category

 You model devices in your network through Discovery or manual modeling.
 During modeling,